nyan222/roman_empire_zoomcamp/README.md

 terraform destroy
 ```

-You can also manually delete your Virtual Environment, Bucket and BigQuery ressource and perhaps your Google Cloud project.
+You can also manually delete your Virtual Environment, Bucket and BigQuery resource and perhaps your Google Cloud project.